mvysny/mvysny.github.io/_posts/2022-9-27-networking-lenovo-t14s-sucks.md

 ## Docking Station

-ThinkPad's docking station is utter crap - the monitor and/or the usb keyboard wouldn't randomly connect/power up, once per week-ish.
+ThinkPad's docking station is utter crap - the monitor and/or the usb keyboard wouldn't randomly connect/power up, the network would randomly drop and/or not start, a couple of times per week.
 The only way is to unplug the docking station from the power cable, then plug it in again.

 ## Conclusion

-It's so fucking irritating, piece of crap, avoid.
+It's so fucking irritating piece of crap, avoid.